-The flea beetle larvae are the voracious herbivores.
-Identification can only be made with adults and it is recommended that the scouting be moved up earlier to collect larvae on Colorado butterfly plants, checking as early as the start of bolting (late June and early July).
+The flea beetle larvae are voracious herbivores.
+Identification can only be made with adults, XX species of flea beetle have been found on COBP to date, and it is recommended that the scouting be moved up earlier to collect larvae on COBP at the start of bolting (late June and early July).
 If high levels of herbivory are found, then larvae responsible for it need to be captured and reared for identification.
 In the future, if any plants have heavy herbivory, no matter how many or few, it is recommended that pin markers be laid out to track the fate of individual plants.
 It was inferred, but not proven, that heavily browsed plants have greatly reduced flowering and seed production.
-The impacts on fecundity remain to be determined.
+The impacts on fecundity have yet to be quantified.

 This would require visits about every two weeks through the duration of the growing season to evaluate seed production on a sample of plants.
 Also in the future, any high levels of herbivory on the flowering plants needs concerted investigation of nonflowering plants to determine if they are simultaneously attached.
 Finally, if any high levels of herbivory are found, then it remains to be investigated where flea beetles are present and how they affect flowering plant numbers in the following year.

 Finally, if larvae are identified to species, then the food preferences of the Altica spp. adult and the relationship between life cycle and climate warrant investigation.
-The need for more information about flea beetles and their potential effect on Colorado butterfly plant can hardly be over-emphasized.
+The need for more information about flea beetles and their potential effect on COBP are research priorities.